fivetran/dbt_google_play_source/models/docs.md

 {% enddocs %}

 {% docs daily_user_installs %}
-The number of users who installed your app and did not have it installed on any other devices at the time.
+The number of users who installed your app and did not have it installed on any other devices at the time on a given day.
 {% enddocs %}

 {% docs daily_user_uninstalls %}
-The number of users who uninstalled your app from all of their devices.
+The number of users who uninstalled your app from all of their devices on this day.
 {% enddocs %}

 {% docs install_events %}